innovation-sre/workload-automation-setup/README.md

    See `./bootstrap.sh --help` for more details.

-2. Goto Jenkins Credentials Page and make sure the following two credentials exists - You can use the url - http://<your_ip>:8080/credentials
+2. Goto Jenkins Credentials Page and make sure the following two credentials exists.

+   You can use the url - `http://<your_ip>:8080/credentials`

-   a.
-ORCHESTRATION_HOST - SSH Credentials
+   a. `ORCHESTRATION_HOST` - SSH Credentials

-   b.
-GITHUB_REPO - Username and Password (token) for Github
+   b. `GITHUB_REPO` - Username and Password (token) for Github

 3. Goto the Jenkins URL and traverse to the main Jenkins URL Pipeline Job - http://<your_ip>:8080/job/SCALE-CI-PIPELINE/